ExpressionEngine/ExpressionEngine-User-Guide/source/modules/simple_commerce/sc_cp_paypal_settings.rst

 The path to your public certificate file.
 Please read the section on :ref:`simple-commerce-encrypted-payments` for full details.

-**Note:** ExpressionEngine must have read access to this directory, but for security it is highly recommended that you use a location above the public HTML folder on your account so that the certificate and key files are not accessible via the web.
+.. note:: ExpressionEngine must have read access to this directory, but
+	for security it is highly recommended that you use a location above the public HTML folder on your account so that the certificate and key files are not accessible via the web.

 Private Key Path
 ~~~~~~~~~~~~~~~~